thomaskellough/Personal-Projects/gene expression/README.md

 ## Getting Started

-The .py is linked inside this directoy that you can simply copy and paste.
-I've also included a pyc file you can download and run.
+There are two .py files you can simply copy and paste and run directly.
+The difference is the styling of the GUI with the _ttk.py_ containing a slightly different look.
+If you choose to use the _ttk.py_ file you will also need to have the Assets folder downloaded and placed in the directory that you are running the program from.

+There is also a pyc file and exe file that can be downloaded.
+If you plan to use the pyc file you must have python installed.
+There ae no additonal packages that need to be installed that do not already come with python 3.6.

 ### Prerequisites

-This program is only compatable with Windows.
+This program is compatible with Windows and Mac.
 It has only been tested with Windows 10 and is not guaranteed to work with any previous versions.

 ## Authors